lnaegele/PSwag/README.md

 - It embeds Swagger UI
 - It supports GET, PUT, DELETE, PATCH, POST
 - It supports PHP inbuilt types, enums, custom classes, arrays (of both, inbuilt and custom types), nullables
+- Code annotations are directly used to show as descriptions in Swagger

 ## How to use with Composer
 1. Edit your composer.json and add following: